 Skip to content »

 I received my undergraduate degree (1983) from University College, Oxford, where I studied ancient history and classical literature (Greats), and my Ph.D.
-(1993) in ancient history from the University of Pennsylvania, where I was supervised by Robert E. A. Palmer.
-I taught at Franklin and Marshall College (Lancaster, PA) from 1994 (where I shared a job with my husband, Michael Flower) until I moved to Princeton in 2003.
-Since 2010 I have been serving as Head of Mathey College, one of six residential colleges for undergraduates at Princeton.
+(1993) in ancient history from the University of Pennsylvania, under the supervision of Robert E. A. Palmer.
+I taught at Franklin and Marshall College (Lancaster, PA) from 1994 (I shared a job with my husband, Michael Flower) until I moved to Princeton in 2003.
+From 2010 to 2018 I served as Head of Mathey College, one of six residential colleges for undergraduates at Princeton.

 My research has tended to focus broadly on the interrelated topics of spectacle and memory in Roman culture.
 My book Ancestor Masks and Aristocratic Power in Roman Culture (Oxford, 1996, paperback 1999) was the first monograph to explore the nature and influence of the Roman custom of making beeswax masks (imagines) of politicians who had held the office of aedile or higher.
 These masks, stored and labeled in small cupboards in the atrium of the Roman house and paraded at funerals (first of the deceased and then of his relatives who had died earlier), were potent symbols of power both in their own right and in relation to a rich iconography of other prestigious items.
 My discussion collects all the evidence and analyzes the use of these masks, and their associated inscriptions and funeral speeches, by Romans from early times to Late Antiquity.
 Consequently, I explore how social and political prestige was represented and communicated by leading Roman families, within the specific context of an élite defined by election to political office.